 Closing costs on a $400,000 house typically run $9,000 to $16,000 in 2026.
 See real numbers from HMDA data plus how they vary by state and lender.

-Rocket Mortgage processed over 126,000 purchase loans in 2024.
-Here's what borrowers actually paid in closing costs, based on HMDA federal data — broken down by loan type, state, and fee category.
+Rocket Mortgage processed over 126,000 purchase loans in the latest HMDA year.
+Here's what borrowers actually paid in closing costs, by loan type and state.

-Refinance closing costs typically run lower than purchase costs — no transfer tax in most states and no owner's title policy.
-Here's what borrowers are paying to refinance in each state, and how to reduce it.
+Refinance closing costs run lower than purchase costs — usually no transfer tax and no owner's title policy.
+Here's what borrowers pay to refinance by state.

 Junk fees on your Closing Disclosure vary by state.
 Watch for in all 50 states + DC: attorney requirements, title insurance regulation, common overcharges.

-FHA loans have lower down payments but higher closing costs due to upfront MIP, stricter appraisals, and fee limits.
-Here's a detailed side-by-side comparison of what you'll actually pay.
+FHA loans have lower down payments but higher closing costs — upfront MIP, stricter appraisals, fee limits.
+A side-by-side comparison of what you'll pay.

-Most homebuyers don't realize that origination fees, processing fees, title insurance, and other closing costs can be negotiated down or removed entirely.
+Origination fees, processing fees, title insurance, and other closing costs can often be negotiated down or removed.
 Here are the 7 fees worth challenging.

 Already have your Closing Disclosure?